PhantomPWR/pp1-weedy-gonzales/README.md

 ![Our Job](assets/readme/features/content-sections/02-our-job.png)

 * In a similar vein to the previous section, the message is simple: lawn treatment & weed control isn't the job of the visitor
-* This is why the section is titled "Our Job"; the time, equipment and experience involved is not something the visitor wants to be burdened with
+* This is why the section is titled "Our Job"; the time, equipment and experience involved is not something the visitor wants to be trammeled by
 * Once again, the visitor is offered the opportunity to unload the burden of maintaining their lawns and/or hard surfaces

 <br>